Before I start, let me clear the air.

 Get involved.
 Dammit.

-This is an incredibly fun away to gain a huge audience and help your artist-friend do the same.
+This is an incredibly fun way to gain a huge audience and help your artist-friend do the same.

 TIP: If you have 1K followers, and you notice that another artist has 200K followers, don’t suggest a collaboration.
-This goes without saying.
-Because the artist who has 200K followers doesn’t have much to gain by doing a collaboration with someone who has a 1K following.
+This goes without saying because the artist with 200K followers doesn’t have much to gain by collaborating with someone who has a 1K following.

-It’s a one-side gain, so try and find artists who can really benefit from your collaboration with them.
+It’s a one-sided gain, so try and find artists who can really benefit from your collaboration with them.

 Aside from building relationships, this will also help you gain a few followers to grow your art account on Instagram quickly!

 If you see a funny post, write how it made you feel.
 And if you see a post that stirs an ancient memory, talk about how it did that.

-Or, if you want comments on your posts, you have to understand that what goes around, comes around.
+Or, if you want comments on your posts, you have to understand that what goes around comes around.
 Give back the love.
-Share the love.

-By commenting on other artists’ posts and engaging with people in your field, you are putting yourself on the map.
+You are putting yourself on the map by commenting on other artists’ posts and engaging with people in your field.
 And this makes your account visible.

 Every time you hit a new landmark, hold a contest or giveaway.